kaushik88/kaushik88.github.io/_posts/2016-03-10-failure-an-observation.md

 **Criticize** - If I'm going down, I'm taking everybody with me!

-**Blame** - Based on my observation, this is probably the most common reaction to failure - it is easy, makes you feel better and we all love doing it.
+**Blame** - The most common reaction - it is easy, makes you feel better and we all love doing it.

 **Sympathize** - So what I failed in X, *atleast* I'm successful in A,B and C.